Important Information for Caregivers and Older Adults

 Approximately 20 minutes

-The Rev. Colette Bachand-Wood has spent years working in dementia care.
-In this series of videos, she shares how and why honoring spiritual identity using music, prayer, and worship may help in forging connections with those with dementia.
+In this six-part video series, the Rev. Colette Bachand-Wood shares how and why honoring spiritual identity using music, prayer, and worship may help in forging connections with those with dementia.

 - The Rev. Colette Bachand-Wood, Episcopal priest, dementia-care specialist, and author of Do This Remembering Me, The Spiritual Care of Those with Alzheimer’s and Dementia

 Approximately 40 minutes

 Courses may include audio and video.
 Turn your audio ON.
 Earphones or a headset may be necessary, depending on your viewing situation.

 Self-assessments and text fields request personal input.
 By entering information, you will be better able to engage in the process.
 The information you provide will not be retained permanently by the Church Pension Group.
 Your information will only be available to you during your individual session.

 You’ll find fictitious characters and scenarios used in this course to illustrate points and explain concepts.